 He liked to present himself as a third-string player who had scored one magnificent goal.
 But it must be said that during the final years of his life he played to a full stadium, responding courteously to his pestering fans.

 Ribeyro’s stories lend themselves to piecemeal reading, inviting us to leaf through them to the rhythm of metro rides and secretive workday parentheses.
-But it’s difficult to go back to work after taking in the brushstrokes Ribeyro prepared patiently, searching for that “sober emotion” Bryce Echenique talked about.
+But it’s difficult to go back to work after taking in the brushstrokes Ribeyro prepared patiently, searching for that “sober emotion” Bryce Echenique talked about.“No one has ever called me a great writer.
+Because I am surely not a great writer.”

 In the 70s and 80s, Ribeyro’s stories made the rounds under the title La palabra del mudo (The Word of the Voiceless), an allusion to the marginalized people represented therein.
 That is, Ribeyran characters par excellence: weak people, cornered by the present, victims of modernity.
 As Bryce Echenique, again, has observed, Ribeyro appears in his stories to be a compassionate Vallejo, stuck at ground-level.